aybe/LevelDecomposer/README.md

 - whenever 'LevelDecomposer' is built the 'test' folder gets cleaned

 - both command-line utilities are self-contained thanks to Fody, i.e. you only need the EXE

+**Limitations**

+- make sure that the tile sheet image is in the same folder than the JSON level data